-- A surname index of the 1881 Census of the St. Ives Registration District, in which Wistow was enumerated (RG11/1605, Folios 31a - 39b), and which took place on 3rd April 1881, is available as fiche set C4 from the Huntingdonshire FHS.
+- A surname index of the 1881 Census of the St. Ives Registration District, in which Wistow was enumerated (RG11/1605, Folios 31a - 39b), and which took place on 3rd April 1881, is available as fiche set C4 from the Cambridgeshire and Huntingdonshire FHS.

 - A full transcription of the 1891 Census of the Warboys sub-District of the St. Ives Registration District (RG12/1238) in which Wistow was enumerated, and which took place on 5th April 1891, has also been produced by the Huntingdonshire FHS (as Fiche C-10).
-This is available from the Huntingdonshire FHS.
+This is available from the Cambridgeshire and Huntingdonshire FHS.

 - The following Churches have their own websites: